 Talisman of Ascension is arguably the most important engage or disengage item in the game.
 On top of the great mana regeneration and cooldown reduction, its Shurelya's Reverie boost of movement speed can help you catch up with the enemy or flee a stronger team that wants to fight.

-Mikael's Crucible is my favourite support item.
+Mikael's Blessing is my favourite support item.
 Hands down.
 On top of its mana regeneration, cooldown reduction, magic resistance and Mana Font passive - it grants an amazing active that will cleanse crowd control (except suppression]) from a target and grant them additional health.
 You won't believe how many times this item can save your carry's butt, or anyone who gets caught out of position for that matter.
 This item is built from Chalice of Harmony so consider getting on early to deal with any mana issues.

 Locket of the Iron Solari is a solid item to pick when the enemy team has a lot of poke and heavy magic damage.
 It provides your teammates with additional magic resistance and health regeneration to help survive that sort of onslaught, whilst giving you a fair amount of health and other stats.
 Did I mention it has a group shield active that can potentially save someone from Requiem?
 If you're getting one, consider picking up either an Aegis of the Legion or Kindlegem in the midgame.